 toward Lake Mountain, with Utah Lake on the left.

 trailhead to the dirt road crossing in Oak Hollow.
-It continues across the
+The Sensei trail

 Spots where the oak is tall are rare.
 Most of the

 |The trail surface is smooth and broad, with a pitch that's

 suitable for kids and beginners.
 From the water tank, the trail climbs 300